harryz8/SEPP-SSH-Project/meeting_notes/meeting4.md

 3. We will integrate our code and produce a working command-line prototype _by the end of this meeting_.
 4. We will complete testing on our issues and also write up a testing plan together.
 Testing will then be deligated.
 5. We will write the threats plan together if we decide its necessary.
 6. We will plan how to complete the report, and make a start.
 This is the number 2 priorty after this meeeting.
-(Harry will suggest to use [google docs](https://docs.google.com/document/d/1cL2LFy0RtviF78Xvktd1NU0f5wFtM9UwY2InLC10ANA/edit?usp=sharing) for better collaberative work and built in version control).
+(Harry will suggest to use [google docs](https://docs.google.com/document/d/1cL2LFy0RtviF78Xvktd1NU0f5wFtM9UwY2InLC10ANA/edit?usp=sharing) for better collaberative work and built in version history).